 Mannatech maintains interest bearing accounts for its cash equivalents, restricted cash, and investments.
-Interest income increased year-over-year as cash, cash equivalents, restricted cash and investments increased as a result of improving overall operations and profits and increases in the average yield on investments.
+Interest income increased year-over-year as cash, cash equivalents, restricted cash and investments increased.
+Cash and investments increased as a result of improving overall operations and profits and increases in the average yield on investments.